UBC-CIC/Forest-Fire-Sensing/README.md

 # Credits

-This application was architected and developed by Mark Lee, Austin Li, Ethan McKeen, Gurjot Sandhu, Christy Zhang with guidance from the UBC CIC technical and project management teams.
+This application was architected and developed by Mark Lee, Austin Li, Ethan McKeen, Gurjot Sandhu, and Christy Zhang with guidance from the UBC CIC technical and project management teams.

 # License